josh-bristow/josh-bristow/README.md

 - 👋 Hi, I’m @josh-bristow
-- 👀 I’m interested in Python, surfing, rugby, reading, adventure and so much more
+- 👀 I’m interested in coding, surfing, rugby, reading, adventure and so much more
-- 🌱 I’m currently learning Python and studying for my BSc in Computer Science
+- 🌱 I’m currently studying for my BSc in Computer Science
 - 💞️ I’m looking to collaborate on projects that I can add to my CV